FOXBOROUGH, Mass. -- First impressions from the Patriots’ 38-30 victory over the Bills:

 What it means: The Patriots (2-1, 1-1 AFC East) get back in the win column after living all week with the bad taste of last week’s 28-14 loss to the Jets.
 It’s an important win, as it comes in the AFC East and is the second part of a three-week stretch of all division games.
 The Bills drop to 0-3 overall and 0-2 in the division.

 What’s next.
 The Patriots visit the Dolphins in a Monday night clash on ESPN.
-The Dolphins host the Jets Sunday night in a game that will also reshape AFC East picture.
+The Dolphins host the Jets tonight in a game that will also reshape AFC East picture.

 Danny Woodhead a surprise story.
 When the Patriots signed the former New York Jet last Saturday, some assumed that it was solely a case of gamesmanship leading into the team’s game against the Jets.
 But Woodhead was a key performer in this game, with a 22-yard touchdown run in the second quarter.
 He added a 15-yarder in the fourth quarter as he was part of the team’s plan to fill the void created by losing Kevin Faulk’s to a torn right ACL.